google/flax/docs/flip/1009-optimizer-api.md

 [Train State]: #train-state

 In Flax it is common to hand around a `TrainState` object that can then be used for checkpointing.
-We could extend this pattern slightly for Linen and shorten the above [Optax Training Step] significantly.
-The augmented `TrainState` would provide an easy access to `variables['params']` and the added function `.update()` would accept dataclass items as well as collections inside `.variables`:
+This simplifies above [Optax training step] a bit by reducing the number of arguments and getting rid of the `static_argnums`.

 ```python
 class TrainState(flax.struct.PyTreeNode):